elibarrow/BAE305-LAB6/README.md

 ## Conclusion of Lab 6 ##

+As stated in the summary of the lab, we created three circuits in Lab 6, The first circuit contained an ultrasonic sensor that detected the distance to objects in front and recorded this measured distance in Arduino IDE.
+The second circuit of the lab included

 As stated in the summary of the lab, we created four circuits in Lab 4.
 The first circuit contained an LED that was blinking due to code and the second circuit involved controlling an LED through a potentiometer and setting the blinking time to the value read from the potentiometer.
 The third circuit contained an LED with a photoresistor and by implementing code, as the photoresistor detected a lower brightness, the LED would turn on.
 Lastly, the fourth circuit involved using the same circuit as the second circuit connected to the oscilloscope and observing the pulse width modulation and how it was affected by changes in resistance caused by the potentiometer.
 For the conclusions reached for the lab, from the first circuit we learned that the human eye has a frequency (Over 100 Hz) in which the eye cannot see flickering in lights.
 This effect is called the persistence of vision and is important in the field of designing electrical structures due to the use of sensors and lights.
 For the second circuit, we verified the Baud Rate and learned the difference between analog and digital signals.
 By changing the resistance in the potentiometer, the Serial Monitor Refresh would only take measurements when the LED blinks.
 As you increase the resistance in the potentiometer, the LED blinks less, and therefore measurements are taken less often by Arduino IDE